Skip to main content

 324

-Here, the plaintiff was a resident of Massachusetts and she sought an abuse prevention order against her nonresident partner.
-The plaintiff and her partner met in Massachusetts and moved to Florida, where they had a child.
+The plaintiff was a resident of Massachusetts seeking an abuse prevention order against her nonresident partner.
+The plaintiff and her partner (the defendant) met in Massachusetts and moved to Florida, where they had a child.
 The plaintiff took the child to Massachusetts on occasion but the defendant never returned.
 The plaintiff alleged that the defendant physically abused her and she fled to Massachusetts with her son.
-The plaintiff alleged that prior to her escape, the defendant accused her of cheating, called her a whore, and threatened to kill her and the child.&nb
+She alleged that prior to her escape, the defendant accused her of cheating, called her a whore, and threatened to kill her and the child.
+He block

-Here, the plaintiff volunteered at a swap shop operated by the Town of Falmouth at its waste management facility.
-The defendant was the land supervisor and gatekeeper of the facility.
-The defendant often visited the shop and made sexual advances toward the plaintiff for three years, despite her requests that he leave her alone.
-The town subsequently terminated the plaintiff’s volunteer services and barred her from the facility.
-Id. at 572.
-The plaintiff sued the defendant for sexual harassment in violation of M.G.L.A.
+The plaintiff was a volunteer at a swap shop operated by the Town of Falmouth at its waste management facility.
+The defendant was employed by the town as the land supervisor and gatekeeper for the facility.
+Over a period of approximately three years, the defendant repeatedly visited the swap shop and made unwelcome sexual advances toward the plaintiff.
+The plaintiff asked the defendant to stop and to leave her alone, but the conduct continued.
+The town later terminated the plaintiff’s volunteer services and barred her from the facility.

 Subscribe to Supreme Judicial Court of Massachusetts